jepstein-eagle/adaptable/packages/adaptable/readme/functions/export-function.md

 **Can I export the underlying raw value in the column and not the displayed / formatted one?**

-Yes, the `exportColumnRawValue` property in Export Options allows you to choose for each report / column combination whether to export the Display Value (the default) or the Raw Value.
+Yes, the `exportColumnRawValue` property in [Export Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_exportoptions_.exportoptions.html#exportcolumnrawvalue) allows you to choose for each report / column combination whether to export the Display Value (the default) or the Raw Value.

+**Why can I not see the *Excel* destination?**

+If you are using ag-Grid then you need to be using either ag-Grid Enterprise or have the 'Excel' module loaded for this option to be available.

 ### Further Information